 In school we are taught Maths and numbers because we’re told that they are necessary to navigate through life.
-I always think about the last time simultaneous equations or Pythagoras’s theorem was used in my life outside school, which is never.
+I always think about the last time simultaneous equations or Pythagoras’s theorem was used in my life outside school; the answer is never.
 However, the skills that I learnt from Maths, such as problem solving, I use every day.

-Numbers are such a crucial part of our day to day lives, not just for telling the time and budgeting, but its in everything, the architecture of a building, to the price of a dress, to the design of your iPhone.
+Numbers are such a crucial part of our day to day lives, not just for telling the time and budgeting, but it’s in everything, the architecture of a building, to the price of a dress, to the design of your iPhone.
 Maths is used in all of these and so much more.
-So lets stop grumbling at having to learn Maths and embrace it and all the good its bought to our lives, like a well-designed phone.
+So let’s stop grumbling at having to learn Maths and embrace it and all the good its bought into our lives.

 Thank you for reading.